ToreniaFournieri/Star-Canine/Specification.md

 - **Slots:** up to `max_slots` equipped items
 - You may have multiple same id equipments.
 Need to distinguish them
 - ONLY equipped items affect combat
 - Equipment can be swapped Pre-combat scene

+### 3.1 How equipment works
+  - At the first stage, no equipment is equipped by default
+  - Up to `max_slots` items may be equipped
+  - Equipment selections **persist** between stages

 -----
 ## 4. COMBAT SYSTEM